nanit/kubernetes-graphite-cluster/README.md

 ![K8s resources on a clean cluster](https://github.com/nanit/kubernetes-graphite-cluster/blob/master/K8s-Resources.png)

-The numbers from each resource may change according to your environment variables of course.
+The replicas of each resource may change according to your environment variables of course.

 ## Verifying The Deployment: